WQLE: McKean County's first full-time radio station

-The FCC granted WADP permission to move to the stronger dial position of 960 kHz one month later (its 1590 frequency would be reallocated to WGGO in Salamanca, New York a few years later), but it still operated as a daytime-only service, with its power output remaining at 500 watts.
+The FCC granted WADP permission to move to 960 kHz one month later (its 1590 frequency would be reallocated to WGGO in Salamanca, New York a few years later), but it still operated as a daytime-only service, with its power output remaining at 500 watts.
 In November 1958, the FCC granted WADP permission to double its power to 1,000 watts, retaining its daytime-only status.

 On April 1, 1959, WADP was acquired by Kane Broadcasting Corporation, a company headed by Gordon Hanks, who served as the company's president and general manager.
 On July 1, 1965, the station was sold again to WKZA Broadcasting Company, headed by general manager Edward Lenaway and his wife Rita.
 Concurrently, the station's call letters were changed to WKZA.

 On May 1, 1981, WKZA was purchased by Bilbat Radio, a Hornell, New York-based ownership cluster that last owned radio station WHHO and operated WKPQ.
 Under its corporate name of Raise Kane Radio Inc., it became one of the most listened to stations in McKean County, and faced very little competition outside Bradford-based WESB.

 In December 1981, WKZA faced its first direct competition from a brand new station, WRXZ-FM, but WKZA, still a daytime-only station, was easily winning the battle as WRXZ, rechristened as WIFI the year after its debut, lost money and went off the air.

 Decline

 However, in 1987, WIFI changed ownership and call signs to WLMI, and with that received a massive cash infusion to challenge WKZA, which by this time, had been granted authorization by the FCC to operate at a power of 48 watts at night and 24-hour broadcasting rights (but chose to shut down daily at midnight).
 The new ownership, headed by wealthy industrialist and Pittsburgh Pirates minority owner Dennis Heindl, resulted in an almost immediate success for WLMI.

 WKZA staffers began to defect to WLMI, and the downhill spiral began.
-Though WLMI relied on satellite-delivered programming for music and DJ's, it also aired heavy amounts of local news, weather and sports in volumes that were more characteristic of an AM station than an FM station.
+Though WLMI relied on satellite-delivered programming for music and DJs, it also aired heavy amounts of local news, weather and sports in volumes that were more characteristic of an AM station than an FM station.
 This programming formula quickly became popular with the community at large and now listeners of WKZA were tuning out in droves.
 With the station's future at stake, Bilbat Radio put the station up for sale that year.
 WLMI showed little interest in acquiring its AM counterpart, and WKZA was sold to another owner a year later.